alexandermendes/danger-plugin-coverage/README.md

 schedule(coverage());
 ```

+Note that the coverage report output by your test runner must exist before Danger
+is run.
+By default we will look for the report at `coverage/clover.xml`, which
+is the default output location for Jest.

-Coverage will be reported like so:
+Coverage will be reported as in the example below.

 ## Coverage Report